charmoniumQ/TALK-TO-ME/README.md

     - messages
 3. Place the unmodified zip here.
 4. Modify, read, and run `main.sh` (modify the last line).
+5. To hack on this, run `devmain.sh` instead.
+If you have already run `main.sh`, `rm -rf env/` so that `devmain.sh` installs dev-dependencies.

 [1]: https://www.facebook.com/help/212802592074644?helpref=faq_content